-- Pulmonaria and lungwort are good groundcovers and ideal in garden borders.
+- Pulmonaria and lungwort are good groundcovers and ideal in borders and big flower beds.
 These deep shade loving flowering plants have funnel shaped blooms that open pink but then turn blue.

 - Snowdrops will flourish in light shade in moist soil, popping through ice and snow in late winter and early spring.
-They will easily naturalise in grass, providing a blanket of white.
+They will easily naturalize in grass, providing a blanket of white.